opensrp/fhircore/docs/fhir-workflow-summary.md

 ### Task

-The `Task` is categorised as a `Request` and `Event` .
+The `Task` is categorized as a `Request` and `Event` .
 A `Task` keeps track of a request and contains a link to the request.
 A Task can be generated but not initially assigned to any entity.
 This task can be picked(self-assigned) and its status can start changing.
 The implementation details for the Task are contained inside the attached `Request`.

 ### PlanDefinition